ideal-lab5/idn-sdk/kitchensink/benchmarking/README.md

 # Benchmarking

-This module contains various utilities for benchmarking the IDN's pallets.
-It contains a 'kitchensink' runtime suitable for running benchmarks.
+This document explains how to run the benchmarks for the IDN SDK pallets and generate the weights.rs file.

 ## Prerequisites